Pretreatment Assessment in Adults With Chronic Hepatitis C Virus Infection

 • Annual disclosure of financial relationships with commercial entities for the 12 months prior and upcoming is required of all individuals who work with the guidelines program, and includes disclosure for partners or spouses and primary professional affiliation.

 • The NYSDOH AI assesses all reported financial relationships to determine the potential for undue influence on guideline recommendations and, when indicated, denies participation in the program or formulates a plan to manage potential conflicts.
+Disclosures are listed for each committee member.

-Evidence Collection and Review
+Evidence collection and review

 • Literature search and review strategy is defined by the guideline lead author based on the defined scope of a new guideline or update.